 On July 21, 2014, the Company entered into a definitive Securities Purchase Agreement (the "Purchase Agreement") with institutional investors (the "Investors") providing for the issuance of Senior Secured Convertible Debentures in the aggregate principal amount of \$15,000, due, subject to the terms therein, in July 2019 (the "July 2014 Debentures"), and warrants (the "July 2014 Series A Warrants") to purchase up to an aggregate of 6,198,832 shares of common stock, \$0.001 par value per share, at an exercise price of \$2.45 per share expiring in July 2019.
 The July 2014 Debentures bear interest at an annual rate of 4%, payable quarterly or upon conversion into shares of common stock.
 The Debentures are convertible at any time into an aggregate of 5,847,955 shares of common stock at an initial conversion price of \$2.565 per share.
 The Company's obligations under the July 2014 Debentures are secured by a first priority lien on all of the Company's intellectual property pursuant to the terms of a security agreement ("Security Agreement") dated July 21, 2014 among the Company and the Investors.
-In connection with the Purchase Agreement, the Company entered into a Registration Rights Agreement with the Investors pursuant to which the Company was obligated to file a registration statement to register for resale the shares of Common Stock issuable upon conversion of the Series B Preferred Stock (See Note 13, Warrants) and Debentures and upon exercise of the Warrants.
-Under the terms of the Registration Rights Agreement, the Company filed a registration statement on August 19, 2014, which was declared effective by the SEC on October 20, 2014 (File No. 333-198249).
+In connection with the Purchase Agreement, the Company entered into a Registration Rights Agreement with the Investors pursuant to which the Company was obligated to file a registration statement to register for resale the shares of Common Stock issuable upon conversion of the Series B Preferred Stock (See Note 12, Warrants) and Debentures and upon exercise of the Warrants.
 Proceeds from the Debentures were used for general working capital purposes.